-Sushil Choudhary, Officer - HR, AFCONS, on how revelations in Human Resource Management led to it becoming his specialization at SCMS-Cochin
+Sushil Choudhary, Officer - HR, AFCONS, on how revelations in Human Resource Management

 Life is often about second choices.
 Sometimes circumstances dictate these choices, but more often than not, you discover something better.
 Sushil Choudhary started out with the ambition of being a cardiologist, but owing to circumstances, he settled for the second best option: an MBA from SCMS Cochin, one of the top Indian B-Schools.
 A Bachelor’s in Zoology from Gossner College, Ranchi, Sushil first learned about SCMS-Cochin when it was mentioned as a top B-Schools in Southern India by a professor in his MBA preparatory (coaching) programme.